Last updated:

 Children are a highly vulnerable population after a disaster.
 While the number of families who have been affected or displaced is not known yet, it can be anticipated that many will need recovery assistance.
 Families may be displaced due to the destruction of their homes or because they are afraid of aftershocks causing more damage.

-UNICEF states that “Longer-term, children and families affected will need shelter, safe drinking water, health and medical help, and food and nutrition support.
+UNICEF stated that “Longer-term, children and families affected will need shelter, safe drinking water, health and medical help, and food and nutrition support.
 Child protection services including psychosocial support will be critical in helping children and parents process their distressing experiences.
 Getting children back into school is also critical for their long-term recovery.”

 About 100,000 children were affected and 530 schools, along with 55 boarding schools, were damaged or destroyed.
+Interruptions in schooling can increase risks of children not returning to education in the future.

 Cash assistance